Saturday, March 8, 2025

 Mexico also gave up its claims to Texas, hence recognizing the Rio Grande as the border between the United States and Mexico.
 It seems appropriate to be writing about borders right now since the newly appointed administration of the United States is trying to deport Mexicans and even Native Americans.
 Why?
 "Because they're not Americans."
 WHAT?
 Here we are again.
 As of inauguration day, January 20, those at the top are fighting the same old war.
 Not actually trying to take land but deporting people out of the United States.
 Call me crazy but Native Americans are just that.
 Native.
 According to archaeological and genetic evidence, Native Americans have been in America for at least 20,000 years.
 And as for the Mexicans... the western half of the United States used to be Mexico.
 Logically they have every right to be here.
 As for me... my family immigrated from Spain to New Mexico 427 years ago.
 I think it's safe to say this is my home.

-My country is in an uproar yet, simultaneously, something really cool happened to me the other day.
-These synchronicities always happen when there is an uproar in our country, seemingly to help me process the madness and I am so very grateful.
+Yet, simultaneously, something really cool happened to me the other day.
+These synchronicities always happen when there is an uproar in our country, seemingly to help me process the madness and I am so very grateful for these positive little messages from the Universe.

 A piece of artwork that had been in my family since the 1960's made it's way back to me on January 12.
 But first I have to tell the story about this piece of art and the artist who painted it and why it has anything to do with the uproar in the United States.